gangisettisaibabu132625-hash/DAA-LAB/README.md

             making iteration more efficient in term of time and space for large inputs.

 Practical 7:
-Summary: the program uses Dynamic programming to find the minimum number of coins needed to make a given amount and identifiees the coins used
+Summary: the program uses Dynamic programming to find the minimum number of coins needed to make a given amount and identifiees the coins used.

 Conclusion: Thus the minimum coin change problem is solved efficiently using Dynamic programming.